permitt/clinical-center/README.md

 Nakon gasenja servera potrebno je pokrenuti fajl removeTask.bat iz foldera backend.

-### Prerequisites

-What things you need to install how to install them

-### Installing

-How to get a development env running:

 ## Deployment
 Fully integrated CICD SonarCloud,CircleCI,Heroku at Repo where backend is deployed from: https://github.com/permitt/clinical-center-backend